-CICAD observes that Grenada does not have an early warning system (EWS) to identify or trace new psychoactive substances (NPS), illicit synthetic drugs, or the threat of fentanyl-related substances, non-medical synthetic opioids, illicit amphetamine derivatives, and other substances subject to international control.
-CICAD also notes that the country does not improve its capabilities to detect or analyze NPS through the use of special investigative techniques, updated equipment, and acquisition of technology.
-Further, CICAD observes that Grenada does not have regulatory frameworks or guidelines to identify and address the challenges posed by the onset of NPS and emerging synthetic drugs.
-Additionally, CICAD notes that the country does not participate in the INCB's Project ION.
-CICAD also observes that Grenada does not have innovative legislation or regulatory approach to synthetic opioids for non-medical use or NPS.
+CICAD observes that Guyana does not have an early warning system (EWS) to identify and trace new psychoactive substances (NPS), illicit synthetic drugs, or the threat of fentanyl-related substances, non-medical synthetic opioids, illicit amphetamine derivatives, and other substances subject to international control.
+Further, CICAD notes that the country does not improve its capabilities to detect and analyze NPS through the use of special investigative techniques, updated equipment, and acquisition of technology.
+Additionally, CICAD observes that Guyana does not have regulatory frameworks to identify and address the challenges posed by the onset of NPS and emerging synthetic drugs.
+CICAD also notes that the country does not participate in the INCB's Project ION.
+Moreover, CICAD observes that Guyana does not have innovative legislation or regulatory approach to synthetic opioids for non-medical use or NPS.